QuGAN: A Quantum State Fidelity based Generative Adversarial Network: QuGAN System Design

-A classical numerical data set of values $x_1,x_2,...,x_n$ with dimensions $d$ is stored through the use of classical bits, using data types such as floats or integers.
-The limitation of the qubit counts renders this method of data encoding infeasible, and additionally this method does not make use of the quantum potential.
-The encoding of classical data into quantum data is a subject of current research, and therefore we use the following approach yet we acknowledge that it may not be the optimal solution.
-We operate on the premise of reversibility, which allows for the transformation of classical data into quantum data, and then the return back to its classical version.
+Data encoding on quantum computers continues to be an area of research, however is not a primary focus of this paper.
+Hence we propose our method, but acknowledge alternate methods exist and could be tested on our architecture.
+Taking a classical numerical data set of values $x_1,x_2,...,x_n$ with dimensions $d$, stored through the use of classical bits, using data types such as floats or integers.
+We note the limitation of qubit counts renders this method of data encoding infeasible, and additionally this method does not make use of the potential of the exponential Hilbert space representing quantum states.
+In designing our data encoding method, we operate on the premise of reversibility, which allows for the transformation of classical data into quantum data, and then returned back into its classical version.
 The $\mathbf{E}$ value of a qubit can be used to encode classical data, however the expected value range is between 0 and 1.
-Therefore, we need to normalize each dimension $d_i$ range to be between 0 and 1.
-Furthermore, it is important to note that we are measuring solely against the Z values returning the two possible eigenvectors $|0\rangle$ or $|1\rangle$ (where $ \theta = 2\sin^{-1}({\sqrt{x}})$).
+Therefore, we normalize each dimension $d_i$ range to be between 0 and 1.
+Following this, we encode a data point of value $x$ to a rotation $\theta = 2\sin^{-1}({\sqrt{x}})$.
+This results in the $\mathbf{E}$ value of a qubit equating to the classical data point.